Can you relate to the following questions?

 Caloric restriction has been shown to delay all diseases of aging and extends life span.
 One may say that caloric restriction extends life span by delaying disease.
 Another may say that caloric restriction delays diseases by slowing down aging.
 Both interpretations are correct.
 Caloric restriction deactivates the nutrient-sensing pathway, know as TOR.
 Rapamycin is essentially calorie restriction in pill form.
 They each target the exact same pathway, TOR.
 Rapamycin has extended the lifespan of every living thing tested in the laboratory.

-Evidence suggests Rapamycin could be the next leading drug to prevent Alzheimer disease.
+Evidence also suggests Rapamycin could be the next leading drug to prevent Alzheimer disease.
 It also prevents osteoarthritis, insulin resistance, metabolic syndrome, osteoporosis and age-related chronic lung disease.

 In Mikhail Blagosklonny’s published studies from 2018, "Paradoxes of Senolytics" and "Does Rapamycin slow down time," he states that “Rapamycin slows geroconversion by approximately 3-fold".
 This means Rapamycin slows formation of aging and deteriorating cells, leading to an extended life span and delayed age-related diseases.